 Slide Mountain trail map

 Common routes up Slide Mountain (click image to see interactive map).
-Map does not show north approach on Phoenicia – East Branch Trail, although beautiful this is only recommended for experienced and very fit hikers.
+The map does not show the north approach on the Romer-Cross Mountain path, although beautiful this is only recommended for experienced and very fit hikers.

 |Slide Mountain Wilderness|

 phone (845) 256-3000 (M-F 8:30AM - 4:30PM), email: firstname.lastname@example.org